-(3) OF-89: A Maintenance Record for Security Containers and Vault Doors (Optional Form 89) must be prepared and maintained for each container/lock/vault door, as applicable when put in use and is intended to serve as a permanent record and retained for the service life of the security container or vault door.
+(3) Optional Form (OF)-89: A Maintenance Record for Security Containers and Vault Doors.
+When a container, lock or vault door is put in use, an OF-89 must be prepared and maintained.
+An OF-89 is intended to serve as a permanent record and will be retained for the service life of the security container or vault door.
 All repairs to damaged security containers must conform to Federal Standard 809 titled Neutralization and Repair of GSA-approved containers and Vault Doors.
 A security container is considered restored to its original integrity, if all damaged or altered parts are replaced and permanent records document the replaced part.

-CRYPTO: Storage of COMSEC Keying Material Marked or Designated
+c.
+Storage of COMSEC Keying Material Marked or Designated CRYPTO: